Syrph/BCB_2022/_sources/markdowns/practical_1/practical_1.md

 #### Installing and using packages for practicals

 Throughout the practicals we will be using different R packages to tackle different tasks.
+One of the strengths of using `R` is that there are a ton of packages designed for ecological analysis.
+This can streamline analysis, and means researchers can easily use similar methods for different research projects.

-If you’re using `RStudio Cloud` all the necessary packages should come pre-installed.
-If you are using your own laptop you will need to install packages like so:
+`R` comes with a few essential packages pre-installed, but normally you will have to install them like so:

 ``` r
 # Install ggplot2 for making fancy plots.